bamlab/dev-standards/react/lifecycle/trigger-action-on-props-update.mo.md

 Your component has a set of props that can change after it has been mounted and before it gets unmounted.
 The props change can be triggered from within or outside the component.

 Well you're in luck, because Facebook provides a set of methods that get called at different points of the lifecycle of a component <sup>1</sup>.
-We are going to look at the `getDerivedStateFromProps` and  the `componentDidUpdate` method in the following article.
+We are going to look at the `getDerivedStateFromProps` and  the `componentDidUpdate` methods in the following article.
 The first one is useful if you want to change your state according to the props.
 The second, if you want to trigger actions on props or state change.

 ## Updating the state from a props (~10 minutes)

 ### Prerequisites

-For the example, let's say we have an input text which internally save his value in his internal state.
-But we want to allow the parent to control him sending a `value` props.
+For the example, let's say we have an input text which saves its value in its internal state, but we want to allow the parent to control him sending a `value` props.

 ```jsx
 type Props = { };